The Chinese car brand Dongfeng releases its sales catalog in Cuba

 Instagram Capture/Dongfeng Cuba

-The Dongfeng office is located on the fourth floor of the Miramar Residential Real Estate building, at the corner of 7th Avenue and 20th Street, in the Playa municipality of Havana.
+The Dongfeng office is located on the fourth floor of the Miramar Residential Real Estate building, at 7th Avenue corner with 20, in the Playa municipality of Havana.

 Origin and evolution of Dongfeng

-Founded in 1969 in the Chinese city of Wuhan—where COVID-19 originated—the company Dongfeng initially focused on the production of commercial vehicles, including trucks and buses, to meet the industrial and military needs of China.
+Founded in 1969 in the Chinese city of Wuhan - the same place where COVID-19 originated - Dongfeng initially focused on the production of commercial vehicles, including trucks and buses, to meet the industrial and military needs of China.

 In the 1990s, Dongfeng began a series of joint ventures with international automotive manufacturers to gain access to advanced technologies and expand its market presence.

-Among these alliances, those established with Nissan, Honda, and Peugeot-Citroën stand out, which have allowed the company to diversify its offerings and improve the quality of its vehicles.
+Among these alliances, those established with Nissan, Honda, and Peugeot-Citroën stand out, allowing the company to diversify its offerings and enhance the quality of its vehicles.

-Dongfeng has expanded its presence beyond the Chinese borders, entering international markets, including Latin America.
+Dongfeng has expanded its presence beyond Chinese borders, entering international markets, including Latin America.

 Presence in Cuba

-Dongfeng Motor Corporation has established a significant presence in Cuba, primarily through the introduction of its vehicles in the car rental sector.
+Dongfeng Motor Corporation has established a significant presence in Cuba, mainly through the incorporation of its vehicles in the car rental sector.

-Models like the Dongfeng Aeolus Yixuan C65 are available for tourist rental at various agencies across the country, including RentCubaCar and Holiplus.
+Models such as the Dongfeng Aeolus Yixuan C65 are available for tourist rental at various agencies across the country, including RentCubaCar and Holiplus.

-These vehicles are available in the medium car category with automatic transmission, seating for four passengers, and features such as air conditioning.
+These vehicles are offered in the mid-size car category with automatic transmission, seating for four passengers, and features like air conditioning.

-They are available at rental locations, including international airports and offices in cities such as Havana, Varadero, and Santiago de Cuba.
+They are available at rental points, including international airports and offices in cities such as Havana, Varadero, and Santiago de Cuba.

 The inclusion of Dongfeng cars in Cuban rental fleets reflects the growing collaboration between China and Cuba in the automotive sector.